-There are many options for a non-certified diver aboard a dive charter yacht from those who want to experience diving (testing the water, so to speak!) to those who desire to take a full Openwater Diver Course and become certified on their vacation.
+A non-certified diver on a dive charter yacht has a variety of possibilities, from those who want to try diving (test the waters, so to speak!) to others who want to complete an entire Openwater Diver Course and get certified while on vacation.

 Discover Scuba (Resort course).
-This course is designed to introduce the dive experience.
-It consists of an orientation, teaching of fundamental skills in calm water shallow enough to stand up in, and a controlled dive under the supervision of the instructor to a maximum depth of 40 feet.
+Introducing scuba diving is the main goal of this course.
+This course consists of an orientation, training in basic abilities in calm water that is shallow enough to stand in, and a controlled dive to a maximum depth of 40 feet under the supervision of the instructor.

 Open Water Diver Course.
-This is the basic scuba diving certification level.
-The course consists of three parts: 1) Academic training by textbook, lecture, and video, with accompanying quizzes and tests; 2) Water skill training in calm, pool-like conditions, and 3) the Open Water Checkout Dives which are four to five dives with prescribed exercises to be accomplished in each dive.
+The entry-level scuba diving certification is this one.
+The course is divided into three sections: 1) Classroom instruction using a textbook, lecture, and video, along with quizzes and assessments; 2) water skill practice in calm, pool-like settings; and 3) The four to five dives of the open water checkout dives, which include finishing particular exercises on each dive.